Information for Indigenous Electors

-Elections Canada offices on post-secondary campuses: We offer special ballot voting services at numerous post-secondary institutions.
+Elections Canada offices on post-secondary campuses: We offered special ballot voting services at numerous post-secondary institutions.
 For the 2019 federal election, we set up offices at more than 115 post-secondary campuses in all 10 provinces and all three territories.
 This helped us extend our reach to Indigenous students and youth.
 Electors were also able to vote at these offices, regardless of where they live, making it easier for Indigenous electors to cast ballots while away from their home communities.

 Community relations officers for Indigenous electors: We enhanced the Community Relations Officer Program for the 2019 federal election.
 A total of 1510 community relations officers worked with local leaders to improve access to registration and voting in communities.
 These officers provided information on when, where and ways to register and vote, as well as on the tools and services available to electors.
 The program also included opportunities for Métis communities.

 Voting locations in First Nations communities: For the 2019 federal election, we increased the number of advance and election day polling stations on reserves.
 Returning officers began reaching out to these communities in the summer of 2018.

 Collaboration with Indigenous organizations: We maintain relationships with national and regional organizations, with increased activity around general elections.
 Returning officers usually reach out to Indigenous communities when the election is called.
 For the 2019 federal election, returning officers contacted Indigenous communities beginning in the spring of 2018, as part of their planning for polling stations.

 Remote Indigenous communities: We have launched a pilot project in 87 remote communities across 27 electoral districts where barriers to registration and voting were found to be higher than elsewhere.
 This project helped returning officers build ongoing relationships with community leaders to plan election services for their communities.